practicalli/clojure/docs/introduction/clojure-in-15-minutes.md

 (conj '(1 2 3) 4) ; => (4 1 2 3)
 ```

-Use concat to add lists or vectors together
+Use `concat` (concatenate) to add sequences (lists or vectors) together

 ```clojure
 (concat [1 2] '(3 4)) ; => (1 2 3 4)
 ```

-Use filter, map to interact with collections
+`filter` maps another function over a collection of values, returning the values that returned true from the function used by filter

 ```clojure
 (map inc [1 2 3]) ; => (2 3 4)
 (filter even?
 [1 2 3]) ; => (2)
 ```

-Use reduce to reduce them
+`reduce` uses a function over a collection of values to return a combined result

 ```clojure
 (reduce + [1 2 3 4])